knoxxs/knoxxs.github.io/_posts/2016/01/2016-01-06-learn-how-to-learn.markdown

             1. location
             2. time
             3. how you feel
-            4. reactions: either to other people or to something just happend
+            4. reactions: either to other people or to something just happened
         - Procrastination is an automatic habit, therefore you are often unaware that you have begun to procrastinate.
         - To avoid this shut off cues during Promodoro sessions (be isolated)
     - **The routine**: Unhappy -> focusing on something comfortable.